What Is Piggybacking Credit & How Does It Work?

 • There’s the potential for address merging, which is fraudulent.
 Sketchy companies may also try to use a process called address merging.
 This involves claiming that the authorized user lives at the same address as the account holder.
 This is fraudulent and indicates that you are not working with a reliable company.

-• You may not give yourself the chance to build healthy financial habits.
-The best way to build your credit score is to not take on more debt than you can afford and to make payments on time.
+• You don’t get the chance to build healthy financial habits.
+The best way to build your credit score is to avoid taking on more debt than you can afford and to make payments on time.
 If you don’t have experience with doing that, you may not learn healthy financial behaviors.

 Is Credit Card Piggybacking Right for You?